chrislaskey/round-robin-date.py/readme.md

 See the unit tests for more examples, including illustrations of some of the trickier edge cases when dealing with calendar dates.

-Use cases: Implementing a backup system
+Use case: Implementing a backup system
 ----------------------------

 The most common application of a round robin date library is to implement